Tuesday, February 13, 2024

 Preheat the oven to 400°F. If you have a roast setting, use it now.

-Have the pan you are going to roast the chicken in on the counter or on the stove.
+Have the pan you’re going to roast the chicken in ready on the counter or stove.
 Slick a tiny amount of oil in the pan and wipe any excess out with a paper towel.

-Also put a plate or platter large enough to hold the uncooked pieces of raw chicken on the counter next to the sink.
+Also set a plate or platter large enough to hold the uncooked chicken next to the sink.

-Right now, to avoid contamination with any bacteria from the chicken, throw the aluminum foil away, wash the sink, and wash your hands before you touch anything else.
+Now, to avoid contamination, throw away the foil, wash the sink thoroughly, and wash your hands before touching anything else.

-Put the pan in the oven and roast until the pieces of chicken are very, very crisp – 45 minutes to an hour.
-I usually cook them for an hour because the result I want is extremely crisp, well-done chicken.
-I baste the chicken occasionally while it is cooking, but I do not turn the pieces over.
+Put the pan in the oven and roast until the chicken is very, very crisp—45 minutes to an hour.
+I usually cook it for an hour because the result I want is extremely crisp, well-done chicken.
+I baste occasionally while it’s cooking, but I do not turn the pieces over.

 Friday, February 2, 2024